 According to the same report, 88% of B2B marketers are now embracing interactive customised content, and at least 10 – 30% of their content was interactive last year.
 And that’s not all; we’ve got a few more statistics that together make for a pretty compelling case for interactive content via a recent blog of ours!

-Interactive content is no longer just a bit of a novelty; it’s fast-becoming a business necessity, and we’ve personally seen an exponential increase in the number of customers coming to us to develop interactive content and stories for their brands.
+Interactive sales content is no longer just a bit of a novelty; it’s fast-becoming a business necessity and certainly one of the biggest sales enablement trends.
+We’ve personally seen an exponential increase in the number of customers coming to us to develop interactive content and stories for their brands.

 This interactive content can be something you share online, or perhaps something that’s developed as part of a bigger interactive experience, such as the kind you’d see on a touchscreen experience or interactive presentation.